-The system would need to be decentralized so that there should be no single point of failure in the system and no single party has control over the data.
+The system would need to be decentralized so that there should be fault-tolerant in the system and no single party has control over the data.

 The data in the system must be secure and tamper-proof.
 The system needs to store the state of the supply chain immutably so that it cannot be tampered with.